google-deepmind/mujoco/doc/XMLreference.rst

    in :ref:`CSolver`.
 The quantity this function is applied to is the distance between the two geoms minus the margin plus the gap.
 :at:`gap`: :at-val:`real, "0"`
-   This attribute is used to enable the generation of inactive contacts, i.e. contacts that are ignored by the constraint solver but are included in mjData.contact for the purpose of custom computations.
+   This attribute is used to enable the generation of inactive contacts, i.e., contacts that are ignored by the constraint solver but are included in mjData.contact for the purpose of custom computations.
 When this value is positive, geom distances between margin and margin-gap correspond to such inactive contacts.
 :at:`fromto`: :at-val:`real(6), optional`